antonkapustin/renderForComponent/README.md

 # renderForComponent
-was created as utuillit for easer ads fester render
+was created as utuillit for easer and faster render